Alex Winter: Acting & directing

-In 1989, Winter found international success when he co-starred with Keanu Reeves, playing Bill S. Preston in the smash-hit comedy Bill & Ted's Excellent Adventure, a role he reprised in its 1991 sequel, Bill & Ted's Bogus Journey.
+In 1989, Winter found international success when he co-starred with Keanu Reeves, playing William "Bill" S. Preston Esq. in the smash-hit comedy Bill & Ted's Excellent Adventure, a role he reprised in its 1991 sequel, Bill & Ted's Bogus Journey.

 Following the success of Bill & Ted, Winter and creative collaborators Tom Stern and Tim Burns were hired to develop a sketch comedy show for MTV.
-The result, 1991's The Idiot Box, was a success for the network, but the channel's budgetary problems prevented them from filming additional seasons, and it was canceled after six episodes.
-Winter, Stern and Burns accepted a $12 million deal from 20th Century Fox to film their own feature film, which became 1993's Freaked.
-While the film was never widely released, despite positive reviews from The New York Times and Entertainment Weekly, Freaked went on to become a cult favourite, through festivals, TV and DVD, and was cited by Entertainment Weekly, on their list of Top Ten Comedies of the Nineties.
+The result, 1991's The Idiot Box, was canceled after six episodes.
+Winter, Stern and Burns accepted a $12 million deal from 20th Century Fox with Winter and Stern jointly making their feature film directorial debut and Winter starring in the 1993 science-fiction comedy Freaked.
+The film was never widely released, despite positive reviews from The New York Times and Entertainment Weekly.
+It has since become a minor cult favourite.

-Winter did not return to directing until 1999, when he filmed Fever.
+Winter did not return to directing until 1999, when he filmed the psychological thriller Fever which starred Henry Thomas in the lead role.
 The film was shown at film festivals worldwide, including Official Selection in the Director's Fortnight at Cannes.
-New York Daily News praised the film, calling it "a claustrophobic mind bender.
+The New York Daily News praised the film, calling it "a claustrophobic mind bender.
 Winter sustains an aura of creepiness worthy of Roman Polanski."

-Winter directed the live-action adaptation of the hit Cartoon Network series Ben 10, which aired in November 2007 and garnered the highest ratings in Cartoon Network history.
-He directed its sequel, Ben 10: Alien Swarm, which aired on Cartoon Network in November 2009 and captured over 16 million viewers in its premiere weekend.
+After a seven year hiatus, Winter directed and acted in the live-action adaptation of the hit Cartoon Network series Ben 10, which aired on Cartoon Network in November 2007 and garnered the highest ratings in the channel's history.
+He also directed its sequel, Ben 10: Alien Swarm, which aired on Cartoon Network in November 2009 and captured over 16 million viewers in its premiere weekend.
 As of 2008, he was attached to write the screenplay for the Howard Stern-produced remake of Rock 'n' Roll High School.
-In 2010, he was attached to direct a 3D-remake of the 1987 horror film The Gate, which was scheduled for release in 2011.
+In 2010, he was attached to direct a 3D-remake of the 1987 horror film The Gate, which was scheduled for release in 2011 but the film was never made.

 Winter's 2012 VH1 rock doc Downloaded earned worldwide critical acclaim at theatrical and festival screenings.
 Winter's multiple award-winning 2015 documentary Deep Web had its world premiere at SXSW and a broadcast premiere in the U.S. on the Epix network alongside a global festival tour.
-The film went wide on September, 2015, opening as the #1 documentary on iTunes.
+The film went wide in September 2015, opening as the #1 documentary on iTunes.

-In 2013, he had a role in the thriller Grand Piano, starring Elijah Wood and John Cusack, playing The Assistant.
+In 2013, he featured in the thriller Grand Piano, starring Elijah Wood and John Cusack, in his first major feature film role after 20 years.